What is sleep apnea?

 • Other serious health complications

-• Serious daytime sleepiness
+• Daytime sleepiness

-• Irritability or personality change
+• Irritability or personality/mood changes

 • Forgetfulness